AnonAuthorAI/ToBE/README.md

     Topological Balanced augmEntation (ToBE) for graph data.

     Parameters:
-    - mode: str, optional (default: "pred")
+    - mode: str, optional (default: "tobe0")
         The augmentation mode.
-Must be one of ["dummy", "pred", "topo"].
+Must be one of ["dummy", "tobe0", "tobe1"].
     - random_state: int or None, optional (default: None) Random seed for reproducibility.
     """